go-gitea/gitea/docs/content/doc/usage/labels.en-us.md

 ## Creating Labels

-Labels can be created for a repository by going to `Issues` and clicking on `Labels`. \
+For repositories, labels can be created by going to `Issues` and clicking on `Labels`.

-For organizations, you can define organization-wide labels that are shared with all organization repositories, including both already-existing repositories as well as newly created ones. \
+For organizations, you can define organization-wide labels that are shared with all organization repositories, including both already-existing repositories as well as newly created ones.
 Organization-wide labels can be created in the organization `Settings`.

 Labels have a mandatory name, a mandatory color, an optional description, and must either be exclusive or not (see `Scoped labels` below).

-When you create a repo, you can ensure certain labels exist by using the `Issue Labels` option. \
-This option lists a number of available label sets that are [configured globally on your instance](../customizing-gitea/#labels). \
-Its contained labels will all be created as well while creating the repo.
+When you create a repository, you can ensure certain labels exist by using the `Issue Labels` option.
+This option lists a number of available label sets that are [configured globally on your instance](../customizing-gitea/#labels).
+Its contained labels will all be created as well while creating the repository.

 ## Scoped Labels

-You can decrease your error susceptibility by using scoped labels. \
-A scoped label is a label that is marked as `exclusive` and contains `/` in its name (not at either end of the name). \
+A scoped label is a label that contains `/` in its name (not at either end of the name).
+For example labels `kind/bug` and `kind/enhancement` both have scope `kind`.
+Such labels will display the scope with slightly darker color.

-For example, if label `A` is called `scope/item`, label `B` is called `scope/second-item`, and both are marked as `exclusive`, an issue cannot be labeled with both `A` and `B` at the same time. \
-Issues can have at most one of these labels per scope, or none. \
-The scope of a label is determined based on the **last** `/`, so for example the scope of label `subscope/subscope2/item` would be `subscope/subscope2`.
+The scope of a label is determined based on the **last** `/`, so for example the scope of label `scope/subscope/item` is `scope/subscope`.

+Scoped labels can be marked as exclusive.
+This ensures at most a single label with the same scope is assigned to an issue or pull request.
+For example, if `kind/bug` and `kind/enhancement` are marked exclusive, an issue can only be classified as a bug or an enhancement.

 ## Filtering by Label